llm-d-incubation/llm-d-infra/quickstart/docs/getting-started-inferencing.md

 export ENDPOINT=$(kubectl get gateway --no-headers -n ${NAMESPACE} -o jsonpath='{.items[].status.addresses[0].value}')
 ```

 **_NOTE:_** This command assumes you have one gateway in your given `${NAMESPACE}`, if you have multiple, it will just grab one.
-Therefor, in the case you do have multiple gateways, you should find the correct gateway and target that specifically:
+Therefore, in the case you do have multiple gateways, you should find the correct gateway and target that specifically:

 ```bash
 kubectl get gateway -n ${NAMESPACE}